Philip H. Odle

 A representation of the Functional/Optimal reference ranges vs. conventional Lab ranges.

-Standard lab “reference ranges” vary from lab to lab and can vary over time.
-They are generally based on Laboratory statistical averages indicating a 95% “confidence limit”, intending to represent the majority of a healthy population and when outside of that limit, identify/diagnose disease.
-Your doctor might prescribe pharmaceutical medications to treat “out of range” Laboratory reference Markers. (i.e. statins for high cholesterol)
+Standard lab “reference ranges” can vary from lab to lab and can vary over time.
+They are generally based on Laboratory statistical averages indicating a 95% “confidence limit”, intending to represent the majority of a healthy population.
+It does not however, mean that the 95% actually represents healthy, it only represents a majority.
+2% either side of that limit, is used to identify/diagnose disease.
+Your doctor might prescribe pharmaceutical medications to treat “out of range” Laboratory reference markers. (i.e. statins for high cholesterol)

 “Functional or optimal” ranges use “tighter” markers and seek to identify early signs of dysfunction and imbalance which might precede disease.
+We look at multiple biomarkers and try to determine patterns and correlations, rather than focusing on any single one.
 Optimal/Functional ranges could lead to dietary, lifestyle and natural supplements recommendations to restore function and balance to the body.

 A blood chemistry report can provide valuable information.
 However, “normal” is often not “optimal”.
-This is why you might sometimes “feel ill” or out of sorts”, even though your results show “normal”.
+This is why you might sometimes “feel ill” or "out of sorts”, even though your blood test results show “normal”.

 Did you know: